How Outsourcing Can Make Your Small Business More EfficientAlice Witherow, Director of Marketing & Business Development DocuSend

-For sure, human nature plays a part in wanting to be the person that can do and accomplish everything on their own.
-It could be derived from the sense of satisfaction it brings, or you could be ego-driven or just a control freak who wants to handle everything yourself.
-But let’s be honest: we as humans cannot excel in everything we need to get done in running our small businesses, especially if we want to make the best use of our time and money.
+For sure, human nature plays a part in wanting to be a go-getter who can accomplish everything on their own.
+While this can bring a sense of satisfaction, let’s be honest: we as humans cannot excel in everything we need to get done in running our small businesses, especially if we want to make the best use of our time and money.

 Granted, there are heaps of things required of you when you are an SMB owner.
-But can you really be self-sufficient in all of these areas: HR, payroll, IT, customer care, accounting, manufacturing, shipping & receiving, mailing services, training, PR, security, and the many other elements that go into making a success of your business?
+But can you really be self-sufficient in all the crucial areas?
+There’s HR, payroll, IT, customer care, accounting, manufacturing, shipping & receiving, mailing services, training, PR, security, and many other elements that go into making a success of your business.

 According to Investopedia, “Outsourcing is the business practice of hiring a party outside a company to perform services and create goods that traditionally were performed in-house by the company's own employees and staff.
-Usually done as a cost-cutting measure, it can affect jobs ranging from customer support to manufacturing to the back office.”
+Outsourcing is a practice usually undertaken by companies as a cost-cutting measure.
+As such, it can affect a wide range of jobs, ranging from customer support to manufacturing to the back office.”

-The important factors to consider when deciding whether to outsource include, but are not limited to: the cost of outsourcing, the time you’ll save on not doing these tasks yourself or keeping them in-house, the time spent managing the outsourced relationship, and the effect on company morale.
-You also need to contemplate your own expertise and strengths in addition to those of your internal resources.
+Important factors to consider when deciding whether to outsource include, but are not limited to: the cost of outsourcing, the time you’ll save on not doing these tasks yourself or keeping them in-house, the time spent managing the outsourced relationship, and the effect on company morale.
+You also need to contemplate your own expertise and strengths in addition to those of your personnel.
 And some tasks that are repetitive or tedious but are necessary for the success of your business could best be outsourced to a firm that specializes in that task.

 |Improve efficiencies – Your productivity could be boosted because you’re having an expert in that field perform those tasks.|